abbeyroad7/Terra-CoTs/content/World/Misc/Rules/Downtime/Training.md

 In addition to the base bonuses that reading provides - if a reading material is relevant to a certain skill, it can also add to a lower XP amount than hands-on training, but still XP nonetheless.

 ## Roleplay
-You will need to explain the activity you are doing that centers around a certain skill.
+Explain the activity to improve the skill you are improving.

 ![[pagebreak.webp]]